 Each emotional trigger points to an unmet need.
 Loneliness points to a need for connection.
 Rejection points to a need for validation or belonging.
 Sadness points to a need for comfort.
 Anger points to a need for agency or respect.

-Porn can’t meet any of these needs.
-It can only mimic them temporarily.
-The work of recovery includes building alternative pathways to meet those needs for real:
+Porn can mimic connection, validation, comfort, or release for a short time.
+The work of recovery includes building alternative pathways that respond to those needs directly:

 • For loneliness: Call someone.
 Go somewhere with people.
-Even a coffee shop where you’re around others helps.
-If you don’t have close relationships, building them is one of the most important things you can do for recovery, and it’s a process, not an overnight fix.
+Even a coffee shop where you are around others helps.
+If close relationships are limited, building them is one of the most important things you can do for recovery, and it is a process, not an overnight fix.

 • For rejection: Write down three things that are true about your value that have nothing to do with the person who rejected you.
 Talk to someone who sees you clearly.
-Remind yourself that rejection is information, not identity.
+Keep the rejection tied to this situation instead of letting it become a global judgment.

 • For sadness: Let yourself be sad without trying to fix it.
 Cry if you need to.
 Write about it.
 Talk about it.
-The goal isn’t to make the sadness disappear; it’s to grieve without numbing.
+The recovery task is to grieve without numbing.

 • For anger: Move your body hard.
 Intense exercise is one of the healthiest anger outlets.
 Write an unsent letter.
 Hit a pillow.
 Find a way to discharge the energy without directing it at yourself or someone else.